-Finally, this paper also contributes to other branches of the literature in household finance.
-First, we contribute to a recent literature that studies the effects of regulation on other margins of contract pricing in credit markets, also exploiting administrative data (Agarwal et al., 2015; Benetton, 2018; Nelson, 2018).
+contribute to a recent literature that studies the effects of regulation on other margins of contract pricing in credit markets, also exploiting administrative data (Agarwal et al., 2015; Benetton, 2020; Nelson, 2020).
 We focus on a key aspect of contract design: interest rates.
-Second, we also contribute to a literature that focuses on the welfare implications of access to expensive credit, which finds mixed effects (Melzer 2011; Morse 2011; Gathergood et al. 2018; Skiba and Tobacman 2018, among others).
+Second, we also contribute to a literature that focuses on the welfare implications of access to expensive credit, which finds mixed effects (Melzer 2011; Morse 2011; Bhutta et al. 2015; Gathergood et al. 2018; Skiba and Tobacman 2018, among others).
 While most papers in this literature focus on payday lending, we study a segment of the market in which interest rates are lower and risk composition is safer than what common in payday lending.
 For our setting, we measure the welfare effects of a common class of regulation that affects credit access.

 The remainder of the paper is organized as follows.
-In Section 2, we describe the setting and data we exploit for our empirical analysis.
+In Section 2, we describe the setting and data.
 In Section 3, we provide evidence for the market-level effects of interest rate regulation.
 In Section 4, we develop an equilibrium model of supply and demand of consumer loans, and in Section 5 we estimate it.
 In Section 6, we use the estimated model to measure welfare effects and in Section 7 we use it to study outcomes under counterfactual competitive environments and policy designs.
 Finally, Section 8 concludes.